 The undergraduate degrees awarded at Cox College are an Associate of Science in Medical Assisting degree (ASMA), Associate of Science in Nursing degree (ASN), Associate of Science in Radiography degree (ASR), a Bachelor of Science in Diagnostic Imaging (BSDI), and a Bachelor of Science in Nursing degree (BSN).
-The graduate degrees include the Master of Science in Nutrition Diagnostics (MND) and the Master of Science in Nursing degree (MSN) as a Family Nurse Practitioner or Clinical Educator.
+The graduate degrees include the Master of Science in Nutrition Diagnostics (MND), the Master of Science in Nursing degree (MSN) as a Family Nurse Practitioner or Nurse Educator and the Master of Science in Occupational Therapy.
 In addition, a post-master certificate is offered in either MSN track.